brabster/tw-site-mkdocs/docs/posts/2024-04-23-codespaces/index.md

 ![A photo of a crab on a night dive in the red sea.
 Credit: me](./assets/crab.webp)

 Why I've been trialling GitHub Codespaces as a more secure alternative to local development.
+Who knew you can code on your phone?

 --8<-- "ee.md"